machristie/blog/notes/flexbox.md

 The height: 1px thing is a hack to get child elements to size with respect to the min-height.
 See http://stackoverflow.com/a/21836870.

+**NOTE: the height: 1px trick doesn't seem to work as well as I thought.
+It doesn't work right when the page is longer the viewport.**

 Note you can also push something to the bottom of the page by doing:

     body {